jnahra/Factors-that-Lead-to-Incorrectly-Called-Strikes/README.md

 # Modeling

 The dependent variable is binary, 0 if true ball 1 if false called strike.
 About 9.5% of pitches were false called strikes, meaning an imbalanced dataset.
-I attempted to rectify this two separate ways: the first through corrective class weightings in the models and the second through an under sampled train dataset.
+I attempted to rectify this two separate ways: the first through corrective class weightings in the models and the second through an under-sampled train dataset.

 In each model, I was focused primarily on recall (correctly identifying most false called strikes), but I ran grid searches to optimize for F-1 Score, as I wanted some focus on precision (i.e. not too many false positives) as well so that my models weren't simply predicting all pitches to be false called strikes.